OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/luremode.md

 **Examples**

-1. Sets the lure mode to only stop to attack with 3 or more creatures in the Battle List:
+1. Sets the lure mode to only stop to attack with 3 or more creatures in the Battle List.

 ```action
 luremode(3)
 ```

-2. Get the selected user option value with name `amountCreaturesLure` and use it as the parameter for the lure mode function:
+2. Get the selected user option value with name `amountCreaturesLure` and use it as the parameter for the lure mode function.

 ```action
 $creaturesLure = getuseroption(amountCreaturesLure)